-- Access Control - A number of streaming access levels are possible: World ; Stanford only ; designated IP addresses.
-For in-library use, we support the Green Library's Special Collections Reading Room and the Braun Music Library; other library locations can be easily added.
+- Access control - A number of streaming access levels are possible: World, Stanford only, or selected in-library locations.
 Download of files can be enabled or disabled.
-Citation-only access is also possible.

-- Broad Browser and Device Support - Media streaming is compatible with mobile devices, such as cell phones and tablets.
-Browsers supported include:
+- Broad browser and Device Support - Media streaming is compatible across mobile platforms, and browsers known to be used widely by the Stanford community.

-- Related Content - You can add related files, such as transcripts and images, available for access along with the media.
+- Related Content - You can include related material, such as transcripts and images, to be available for download access.
 These files are directly available in the player's file panel.
-Support for captions, including full-text search and synchronized display, is planned for future development.

-- File Encoding and Description - Our staff has published guidelines for preparing media files for both archiving (preservation) and streaming (online access).
-We are also available to assist with the work.
+- File Encoding and Description - Our staff has published guidelines for preparing media files for both archiving, to ensure optimal preservation of the content, and for describing the material so it is broadly discoverable online.

-- Preservation and Persistent Access - Deposit in the SDR assures that the content is preserved and available from a persistent URL (PURL) using trusted, open source library technology.
+- Preservation and Persistent Access - Deposit in the SDR assures that the content is preserved and available from a persistent URL (PURL) using trusted library technology and digital preservation practices.